aquaskyline/Clairvoyante/README.md

 # Use pypy as an inplace substitution of python to run the scripts in dataPrepScripts/
 ```

-If you can use apt-get or yum in your system, please install both `pypy` and `pypy-dev` packages.
+Alternatively, if you can use apt-get or yum in your system, please install both `pypy` and `pypy-dev` packages.
 And then install the pip for pypy.

 ```shell
 sudo apt-get install pypy pypy-dev